samwalls/dot/faq.md

 #### Fix (TODO: investigate better solutions)

 Use a symlink `ln -s build/compile_commands.json compile_commands.json`.
 That way, whenever cmake is run again, the project root gets an updated `compile_commands.json`.

+### Powerline Looks Janky

+Spaceline/powerline may need `ttf-unifont` to work best.
+Additionally, `ttf-unifont` had problems last time I tried installing it.
+One may need to add `keyserver hkps://keyserver.ubuntu.com` to `~/.gnupg/gpg.conf` in order to get the checksum for the package.